GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # New Frames

-## MC_RESERVE_CHANNEL_IDS {#reserve-channel-ids-frame}
+## MC_CHANNEL_ANNOUNCE {#reserve-channel-ids-frame}

-If a server learns that a client supports multicast through its transport parameters, it SHOULD immediately send a MC_RESERVE_CHANNEL_IDS frame (type=TBD-00) that includes all channel IDs that might be used by its multicast channels.
+Once a server learns that a client supports multicast through its transport parameters, it can send one or multiple MC_CHANNEL_ANNOUNCE frames (type=TBD-00) to share information about available channels with the client.
-This is done to prevent a client from using those connection IDs for the unicast connection, which could cause a delay when attempting to join a channel as they would first have to be retired for the unicast connection.
+The MC_CHANNEL_ANNOUNCE frame contains the static properties of a channel that do not change during its lifetime.

-MC_RESERVE_CHANNEL_IDS frames are formatted as shown in {{fig-mc-channel-reserve-ids}}.
+MC_CHANNEL_ANNOUNCE frames are formatted as shown in {{fig-mc-channel-announce}}.

 ~~~
-MC_RESERVE_CHANNEL_IDS Frame {
+MC_CHANNEL_ANNOUNCE Frame {
   Type (i) = TBD-00 (experiments use 0xff3e800),
-  Length (i),
+  ID Length (8),
-  Channel ID Lengths (8) ...,
-  Channel ID List (8..160) ...,
+  Channel ID (8..160),
+  IP family (1),
+  Reserved (7),
+  Source IP (0..128),
+  Group IP (0..128),
+  UDP Port (0..16),
+  Header AEAD Algorithm (0..16),
+  Header Key Length (0..i),
+  Header Key (..),
 }
 ~~~
-{: #fig-mc-channel-reserve-ids title="MC_RESERVE_CHANNEL_IDS Frame Format"}
+{: #fig-mc-channel-announce title="MC_CHANNEL_ANNOUNCE Frame Format"}

-MC_RESERVE_CHANNEL_IDS frames contain the following fields:
+MC_CHANNEL_ANNOUNCE frames contain the following fields:

-* Length: A variable-length integer specifying the number of channel IDs in the list.
+  * ID Length: The length in bytes of the Channel ID field.
+  * Channel ID: The channel ID of the channel that is getting announced.
+  * IP Family: Unset indicates IPv4, Set indicates IPv6 for both Source IP and Group IP.
+  * Source IP: The IP Address of the source of the (S,G) for the channel.
+Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
+  * Group IP: The IP Address of the group of the (S,G) for the channel.
+Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
+  * UDP Port: The 16-bit UDP Port of traffic for the channel.
+  * Header AEAD Algorithm: A value from <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>, used to protect the header fields in the channel packets.
+The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
+  * Header Key Length: Provides the length of the Key field.
+It MUST match a valid key length for the Header AEAD Algorithm.
-* Channel ID Lengths: A list with the lengths of the channel IDs.
+  * Header Key: A key for use with the Header AEAD Algorithm for protecting the header fields of 1-RTT packets in the channel as described in {{RFC9001}}.
-* Channel ID List: A list of channel IDs that are reserved by the server for multicast channels.
-They come in the same order as their lengths in the previous list.
+      * **Author's Note:** I assume it’s not better to use a TLS CipherSuite because there is no KDF stage for deriving these keys (they are a strict server-to-client advertisement), so the Hash part would be unused? (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>)

-A client MUST NOT use any of the channel IDs included in the MC_RESERVE_CHANNEL_IDS frame as connection IDs for the unicast connection.
-If any of them are already in use, the client SHOULD retire them as soon as possible.
+A client MUST NOT use the channel ID included in the MC_CHANNEL_ANNOUNCE frame as a connection ID for the unicast connection.
+If it is already in use, the client SHOULD retire it as soon as possible.
-As the server knows which connection IDs are in use by the client, it SHOULD wait with sending a MC_CHANNEL_JOIN until the channel ID associated with it has been retired by the client.
+As the server knows which connection IDs are in use by the client, it SHOULD wait with the sending of a MC_CHANNEL_JOIN frame until the channel ID associated with it has been retired by the client.

-TODO: Maybe also add a refuse join reason to MC_CLIENT_CHANNEL_STATE for Collision ID as suggested by Jake, after the framespec cleanup
+As the properties in MC_CHANNEL_ANNOUNCE frames are immutable during the lifetime of a channel, a server SHOULD NOT send a MC_CHANNEL_ANNOUNCE frame for the same channel more than once to each client.

+A server MUST send an MC_CHANNEL_ANNOUNCE frame for a channel before sending a MC_CHANNEL_PROPERTIES or MC_CHANNEL_JOIN frame for it.

 ## MC_CHANNEL_PROPERTIES {#channel-properties-frame}

 An MC_CHANNEL_PROPERTIES frame (type=TBD-01) is sent from server to client, either with the unicast connection or in an existing joined multicast channel.
+The MC_CHANNEL_PROPERTIES frame consists of the properties of a channel that are mutable and might change during the course of its lifetime.

-A server can send an update to a prior MC_CHANNEL_PROPERTIES with a new sequence number increased by one.
+A server can send an update to a prior MC_CHANNEL_PROPERTIES frame with a new sequence number increased by one.
-Any values omitted by not setting the corresponding Selector bit remain unchanged from their last value.

 It is RECOMMENDED that servers set an Until Packet Number and send regular updates to the MC_CHANNEL_PROPERTIES before the packet numbers in the channel exceed that value.

-A client cannot join a multicast channel without first receiving a set of MC_CHANNEL_PROPERTIES frames that set each of the values for the channel.

 MC_CHANNEL_PROPERTIES frames are formatted as shown in {{fig-mc-channel-properties-format}}.

 ~~~
 MC_CHANNEL_PROPERTIES Frame {
   Type (i) = TBD-01 (experiments use 0xff3e801),
-  Properties Sequence Number (i),
   ID Length (8),
   Channel ID (8..160),
+  Properties Sequence Number (i),
   From Packet Number (i),
-  Content Field (i),
   Until Packet Number (0..i),
-  [Source IP] (0..128),
-  [Group IP] (0..128),
-  [UDP Port] (0..16)
-  [Header AEAD Algorithm] (0..16),
-  [Header Key Length] (0..i),
-  [Header Key] (..),
+  Key phase (1),
+  Reserved (7),
   AEAD Algorithm (0..16),
   Key Length (0..i),
   Key (..),